SPONSORSHIP

 REGISTRATION

-strictly limited, you are asked to send your completed registration form by
+places are strictly limited, you are asked to send your completed

 REGISTRATION